Skip to content

 • Click to download an archive file with the latest release.

-• Extract the archive and place the stack executable somewhere on your PATH (see the Path section below).
+• Extract the archive and place the stack executable file somewhere on your PATH.

 • Ensure you have the required system dependencies installed.
 These include GCC, GNU Make, xz, perl, libgmp, libffi, and zlib.
 We also recommend Git and GPG.